CWMe/awsnight_apirouter/README.md

-Welcome to the AWS CodeStar sample web service
+Welcome to the Code With Me - AWS Night Demo application
 ==============================================

-This sample code helps get you started with a simple Java web service using AWS Lambda and Amazon API Gateway.
+This project will demonstrate several things:

+* Building an application with the AWS DevOps pipeline (GitHub -> CodePipeline -> CodeBuild)

 What's Here
 -----------